-(2) Files a written notice with the Commission appealing the estimated tax amount in accordance with the appeal procedures.
+(2) Files a written notice with the Commission appealing the estimated tax amount in accordance with the appeal procedures in CCO 4.30.180.

 (3) Arguments or reasons for failure to timely file a return and remit taxes collected shall not be considered a valid basis or grounds for granting an appeal.
 The basis and grounds for granting an appeal of an assessment are: